 2. Weider Pro 6900 Home Gym System

 The name Weider provides confidence and familiarity.
 It is one of the oldest companies in the fitness space.
-The Weider 6900 home gym ranks number #48 on Amazon’s top 100 best sellers in exercise and fitness home gyms.
+The Weider 6900 home gym ranks number #48 on Amazon’s top 100 best sellers in exercise and fitness home units.

-Most important, its dimensions are 43″ W x 82-1/2″ H x 77″ L which means it takes up 23 square feet in your home.
+Most important, its dimensions are 43″ W x 82-1/2″ H x 77″ L, which means it takes up 23 square feet in your home.
 You can buy this home gym for $480.00.

 3. Marcy 150 Pound Stack Home Gym | MWM-990

 The Marcy home gym combines some of the best features of all the gyms.
-It uses technology, cables, and it is cost-efficient.
-People are racing to buy this home gym and for a good reason.
+It uses technology and cables, and it is cost-efficient.
+People are racing to buy this home gym for a good reason.

 Most important, its dimensions are 36″ W x 79″ H x 68″ L, which means it takes up 18 square feet in your home.
 You can buy this home gym for $599.99.

-4. Bowflex Revolution Home gym
+4. Bowflex Revolution Home Gym

 Like Weider, Bowflex has been around for a while.
 It was one of the first companies to introduce cable resistance training.
 Bowflex has the know-how to help you get the most out of your workouts.
 The Bowflex home gym series ranks number #3 on Amazon’s top 100 best sellers in exercise and fitness home gyms.

 This home gym boasts of providing over 100 exercises with 400 variations.
-Also, it touts about delivering 600 pounds of resistance.
-You can perform leg extensions, back rows, chest press, and squats with this training station, to name a few activities.
+Also, it touts delivering 600 pounds of resistance.
+You can perform leg extensions, back rows, chest presses, and squats with this training station, to name a few activities.
 Also, it uses Nasa technology to provide resistance without inertia.
 Bowflex comes with independent moving arms with ten positions and 170-degree adjustments.
 This gives you a range of motion like free weight.